SteveMuiyuro/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This function that prints all natural numbers from n to 98, followed by a new line.
 This function that prints the n times table, starting with 0.
 This program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
+This program that finds and prints the sum of the even-valued terms, followed by a new line.